-• Light work (no lifting) 6 weeks

-• Medium (light lifting below shoulder level) 6 weeks onwards

-• Heavy (above shoulder level) 3-6 months
+• Light work (e.g. office activities, no lifting) 4-6 weeks Medium (light lifting below shoulder level) 6 weeks onwards Heavy (above shoulder level) 3-6 months.

-At eight to 10 weeks you can carefully return to light low risk activities, such as breaststroke swimming and jogging.
-At three months, you can return to training and freestyle swimming.
-At around six months you should be able to return to full scale contact sports provided you have regained strength and, most importantly, control and confidence.
+At 6 to 10 weeks, you can carefully return to light low risk activities, such as breaststroke swimming and jogging.
+At three months, you can return to gym training and freestyle swimming.
+At around 6 months you should be able to return to full scale contact sports provided you have regained strength and, most importantly, control and confidence.
 It is usually best to discuss this with your surgeon first.

-If you are at all worried about your shoulder you should contact the hospital's shoulder and elbow team.
+f you are at all worried about your shoulder you should contact the hospital's shoulder and elbow team.
 The telephone numbers are below.